Spotify is Robbing Artists

 During these times, it had become a random time of withdrawing kids from the regular schooling and day-to-day life.
 The upcoming generation faced problems then and continue to face problems now.
 It has created many changes to our livelihood and to how we look at the world as we grow up.
 While the world is continuing to recover, there will always be risks, in health and in personal circumstances.

-This pause in the world is also a remembrance of loss, and a time of grief.
+This pause in the world is a remembrance of loss, and a time of grief.
 But also, a time where we put our faith into humanity, and where many of us came together to try and be safe, not just for each other but for our loved ones, for strangers, and for those who are no longer with us because of COVID.
-There was a sense that even though we we’re struggling, we were dealing with our problems together.
+There was a sense that even though we were struggling, we were struggling together.

 Spoiler Alert: People who menstruate still need products!